 Heart rate variability and clinical outcomes: The student will be learning about HRV methods and will investigate the relationship of HRV and outcomes in one of our datasets.
 Because we have clinical and demographic data for about 20,000 subjects for whom continuous ECGs from Holter recordings, sleep studies, and ICU studies are available, as well as some mouse data, the student will be able to choose a project that may lead to a publishable result in an area of interest.
 The HRV Lab has enough computers and software to accommodate the needs of any interested students.

 Southwest Tower, 8th Floor

-Phospholipid signaling mechanisms in pancreatic islets.
-Experience in mass spectrometric analysis of complex lipids is available.
+Phospholipid signaling mechanisms in pancreatic islets is the main focus of this lab.
+Experience with the mass spectrometric analysis of complex lipids is available.

 H.J.
 Wedner, MD